olafnub/bc-guide/paths/foundation/2-introduction-to-web3.md

 Distributed: When describing an object with "distributed", it means that the object is dispersed and does not have one central location.
 For example, All the trees in this world are distributed since trees are dispersed around this world, not all trees are in one exact location.

 Ledger: A tracker of all financial transactions that has happened.
-For example, every buy and sell that's happened at your local gas station probably has a ledger that records and gets updated everytime a customer pays for gas or snacks.
+For example, every buy and sell that's happened at your local gas station probably has a ledger that records and gets updated every time a customer pays for gas or snacks.
 So a digital ledger = all financial transactions but online.

 Bringing it all together: Think of _blockchain_ as a Google Sheet that records buys, sells, and transfers on all transactions that's happening, i.e everyone in the world that's using the blockchain.
-If implemented correclty, any transaction that's happened in the past is verifiable by just looking at the google sheet (blockchain) and looking up the transaction number.
+If implemented correctly, any transaction that's happened in the past is verifiable by just looking at the google sheet (blockchain) and looking up the transaction number.
 This allows the proof of a transaction happening instead of trusting by word.

 - **Smart Contract:** Code that runs on the blockchain: you can deploy code onto the blockchain and have it execute based on certain conditions.
 Ex: When Moira sends Joseph $10 on the blockchain, Joseph's smart contract would execute the swap of the product that Moira paid for.
 The code in Joseph's smart contract is unchangeable because it's on the blockchain.
 There's a saying in Web3 that "Code is Law".